 Adding a vehicle history report to your listing

-It's a good idea to include a vehicle history report in your listing.
+We recommend including a vehicle history report in your Cars & Trucks listing.
 Listings with vehicle history reports from AutoCheck® by Experian - opens in new window or tab get a boost in search results.

-The report shows the vehicle's title details, including all ownership transfers and DMV transactions.
-It also includes an AutoCheck® Score, which shows how a vehicle measures up against others of the same make and model.
+- An AutoCheck® Score, which shows how a vehicle compares to others of the same make and model.